mihajlo-ra92/ORI_Acrobot/README.md

 # ORI_Acrobot

-Project in basics of computer intelligence (ORI) in Faculty of Technical Sciences in Novi Sad, Serbia Done by: Mihajlo Maksimovic, RA92/2019
+Project in basics of computer intelligence (ORI) in Faculty of Technical Sciences in Novi Sad, Serbia.
+Done by: Mihajlo Maksimovic, RA92/2019

+Te project is written in Python using TensorFlow for building a deep Q-network.

 Implemented: